Particular/docs.particular.net/nservicebus/messaging/timeout-manager.md

 {{NOTE:
 Duplicate timeouts can be dispatched if the transport and persistence is configured not to use or does not support [TransactionScope mode](/transports/transactions.md#transactions-transaction-scope-distributed-transaction).
 Scaled-out environments are extra vulnerable.
 The receiving endpoint must account for that via for example [Outbox](/nservicebus/outbox/) or otherwise idempotent processing.

-Exact-once timeouts only possible with MSMQ and SQL Transports in combination with NHibernate or SQL Persistence with (their default) transaction mode TransactionScope.
+Exact-once timeouts are only possible with MSMQ and SQL Transports with NHibernate or SQL Persistence when they are configured to share the transactional context.
 }}